How To Prevent England’s Glass Litter Problem

 You don’t have to remove lids and labels to recycle glass bottles (machines take care of that).
 Blue bottles can go in green glass banks.
 But do rinse bottles and remove corks from wine bottles (too packed to compost – as choking hazards, take them to off licenses or send in bulk to Recorked).

-You can’t put glass vases or cookware in bottle banks.
-Nor lightbulbs (old ones are binned, recycle LED bulbs at the tip).
+You can’t put glass vases or Pyrex cookware and microwave plates in bottle banks.
+Nor lightbulbs (old ones are binned, recycle LED bulbs at stores that sell them, or the council depot).

 Don’t leave empty bottles nearby, as they could smash and harm wildlife.
 You can usually call a number on the bottle bank to inform it’s full, or report full bottle banks at Fix My Street (reports are sent to councils).